-Portions of the data contained in this report were independently audited or verified by the following organizations: LBG Canada, GLJ Petroleum Consultants and Deloitte (noted in our GRI Content Index document).
+Portions of the data contained in this report were independently audited or verified by the following organizations: LBG Canada (2012-2016), GLJ Petroleum Consultants and Deloitte (as noted in our GRI Content Index document).
 In addition, the environmental metrics included from our CDP submission are verified under ISO 14064-3.
-G4-33
+102-56